glicerico/wordcat_transformer/journal.md

 the latter needs input from the former.
 I think I'll store the word-sense centroids in a pickle file, which can later be read by the word categorizer.

+Later: Implemented export of cluster centroids.

+****************
+## Feb 22, 2020
+Implemented word senser from plain text file, instead of xml file with word-sense disambiguation.
+This is needed for the real case where we're processing plain, unlabeled text.

+Placed XML senser in [word_senser_XML.py](src/word_senser_XML.py)

+************
+## Feb 23, 2020
+Created a small [WSD corpus](sentences/smallWSD_corpus.txt) and made ran experiments with the latest word_senser.py and different clusterings.
+OPTICS is not working at all in these cases, not sure why.
+It gives either 0 or 1 clusters, even varying the max_eps distance parameter.
+KMeans clustering does a decent job disambiguating words in the new corpus.

+Next: Modify word_categorizer to take disambiguated sense and generate a different embedding per sense.

+TODO: Make sure only disambiguated words are exported in centroids